|

 Red Sea reef scene with dozens of Anthias.

-The shadow top right is the hull of Coral Queen. |
+The shadow top right is the hull of Coral Queen.

-A diver (Shoni Upright) examines a soft coral
+Upright) examining a soft coral

-the dives.
-This particular reef was one example. |
+This particular reef was a good example.

-Some sections of the reefs were
+of the reefs were

-predominantly made of hard corals. |
+predominantly made of hard corals.

-Other sectionshad a mixture of
+had a mixture of

 hard and soft corals growing together.